 Last week in an interview with Marc Lichtenfield’s Oxford Club Radio, U.S. Global Investors Director of Research John Derrick highlighted some of the fundamentals of NEARX:

 “Our average maturity’s around 2.75 years, so under three years right now… The overall fund structure is pretty conservative.
 [NEARX] really doesn’t move around that much.
 It’s a steady grinder.”

 Chairwoman Yellen stated that the decision to raise rates was “highly conditional” and dependent on the Federal Open Market Committee’s (FOMC) assessment of the economy, which appears right now to be showing moderate or, in some sectors such as housing, faltering growth.
 Inflation has also fallen short of expectations.

 But as always, we see opportunity.

-The producer price index (PPI) numbers, released Monday by the U.S. Bureau of Labor Statistics (BLS), reveal that demand for goods such as gasoline and food dropped 0.3 percent while demand for services rose 0.3 percent, resulting in an unchanged final demand of 0.0 percent.
+The producer price index (PPI) numbers, released last Monday by the U.S. Bureau of Labor Statistics (BLS), reveal that demand goods such as gasoline and food dropped 0.3 percent while demand services rose 0.3 percent, resulting in an unchanged final demand of 0.0 percent.

 Meanwhile, the consumer price index (CPI), which measures the cost of living, unexpectedly decreased 0.2 percent in August, the first time it’s done so since April of last year.
 The all-items index, however, has risen at a rate of 1.7 percent over the last 12 months.